partinpruthi/todoMini/README.md

 ### Multi-user ###

-If you want multiple users, clone the directory for each user and create a unique login for each.
+If you have multiple users, clone the directory for each user and create a unique htaccess login for each.

 To create a shared list, symlink one of the TODO list files into each user's data directory.